DataDog/integrations-core/win32_event_log/README.md

 # Installation

 The Windows Event Log check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Windows hosts.
-If you need the newest version of the check, install the `dd-check-win32-event-log` package.

 # Configuration